robots4life/luscious-lucia/verified-email-nodemailer-password-prisma-sqlite/README.md

 <a href="https://lucia-auth.com/guidebook/email-verification-links/sveltekit/#resend-verification-link" target="_blank">https://lucia-auth.com/guidebook/email-verification-links/sveltekit/#resend-verification-link</a>

-However with this approach a user could abuse this feature and keep pressing the button "resend verifiaction link" and send an indefinite amount of verification links to an email address that might not be their own.
+However with this approach a user could abuse this feature and keep pressing the button "resend verification link" and send an indefinite amount of verification links to an email address that might not be their own.

 By coupling the login process with the conditional check for the user's verified email address and only then sending a verification link it is made slightly harder to have an indefinite number of verification links being sent.

 This together with implementing login throttling the sending of verification links can be kept to a minimum.
 More about login throttling later..

+<a href="https://lucia-auth.com/guidebook/login-throttling/" target="_blank">https://lucia-auth.com/guidebook/login-throttling/</a>

 To see exactly what is going on and how the user flows through your app add a few log functions to the `+page.server.ts` files of the `login` page, the `profile` page and the `verify` page.